 One of the many treatments available is stem cell injections.
-Stem cells can be injected directly into the arthritic joint to repair damage.
+Stem cells can be injected directly into the arthritic joint to repair the damage.
 They’re able to divide and duplicate themselves, or develop into different cells if needed.

 Many Medicare beneficiaries experience chronic pain due to arthritis and are in need of this type of treatment.
-It’s important to know what Medicare coverage for stem cell treatments are included in your benefits.
+It’s important to know what Medicare coverage for stem cell treatments is included in your benefits.

 Stem Cells and Arthritis

 Stem cell injections are a great alternative to surgical intervention.
 Due to today’s technology, we are able to extract stem cells from the body and then reuse them for pain relief.

 This benefits the injured joint(s) and surrounding tissues as it enhances the natural repair of the affected area.

 Minimally invasive procedures are always the route to go when facing pain whether from an injury or from degeneration.

 The most common stem cells used for arthritis are mesenchymal stem cells.
 These types of cells are extracted from the patients’ fatty tissue, bone marrow or blood.

 Bone marrow is mostly extracted from the pelvic bone after given a local anesthetic.
 The process of collecting cells is called harvesting.